zorbathut/dec/docs/index.md

 * Secret items, transmitted at runtime from a server, are not practical because def requires all data to be available at startup.
 This may present problems for always-online games that are intended to have live-but-undiscovered secrets.

 * def's design relies heavily on static typing and reflection, which limits the number of languages it could easily be ported to.
 At the moment, its sole implementation is in C#, and there are no plans for other implementations.
+If your game logic is not written in C# you probably shouldn't be using def.

 ----